10 key facts & figures

 Wildlife, unfortunately, faces multiple threats today.
 Every threat must be taken seriously when populations are so vulnerable.
 The species most popular with trophy hunters are all declining rapidly and are now so vulnerable that any threat can have catastrophic consequences.
 The loss of a single male lion or bull elephant can mean the loss of vital genetic resources that can put an entire local population at risk, impacting the species’ viability as a whole.
-The trophy hunting industry has awards which actively encourages large numbers of trophies to be taken, including of endangered species.
+The trophy hunting industry has awards that actively encourage large numbers of trophies to be taken, including endangered species.
 In the past decade, for instance, trophy hunters have taken 10,000 lion trophies.
 Today there are just 20,000 wild lions left.

 “Regulations ensure trophy hunting is sustainable/does not impact threatened species”

 A loophole in CITES – the agreement meant to protect endangered species from hunters and poachers – allows trophy hunters to kill even ‘appendix 1’ species, the most critically endangered wildlife.
 A poacher cannot kill an elephant to sell its tusks.
 But a trophy hunter can kill the same elephant and take the same tusks.
 In either case, a vulnerable elephant is tragically and needlessly killed.
 The number of lion trophies taken has actually gone up since the killing of Cecil.
 CITES clearly isn’t working.
 It classifies trophy hunting as a non-commercial activity, which is ludicrous given the vast sums of money trophy hunters pay to kill animals for their entertainment.